kradical/kradical.github.io/_posts/2017-6-6-iOSLocation.md

 }
 ```

-TODO go over authorization plist keys and functions
+This article is in progress and will include:
-TODO go over filter options
+-authorization plist keys and functions
-TODO go over accuracy options
+-location manager filter options
-TODO show a custom filter
+-location manager accuracy options
-TODO do an example of a common use
+-how to apply your own custom filter to incoming locations